Collaborative Law Solicitors

 Book an appointment with our collaborative lawyers in Bristol

 In some areas of family law, we offer a complimentary introductory meeting with a member of our family law team.
-This complimentary meeting is up to 30 minutes long and gives you the chance to find out more about collaborative law and whether it’s right for you.
+This complimentary meeting is up to 30 minutes long.
+It gives you the chance to find out more about collaborative law and whether it’s right for you.

-If specific advice is required and you’d like to continue past the 30 minutes, please let your solicitor know and you may be able to carry on into a more detailed consultation.
+If specific advice is required and you’d like to continue past the 30 minutes, please let your solicitor know.
+You may be able to carry on into a more detailed consultation.
 This time will be chargeable, but your solicitor will tell you how much it will be.

 To speak to our specialist collaborative family law solicitors in Bristol and arrange an initial appointment, contact us on 0117 325 2929, click here to make an immediate start online or complete our simple online enquiry form.